ustaxcourt/ef-cms/docs/dependency-updates.md

 ### pdfjs-dist

-`pdfjs-dist` has a major version update to ^3.x,x, but currently has issues in test environment as of 11/11/2022.
-Skipping updating it this week.
+`pdfjs-dist` has a major version update to ^3.x,x.
+A devex card has been created to track work being done towards updating.
+Please add notes and comments to [this card](https://trello.com/c/gjDzhUkb/1111-upgrade-pdfjs-dist).

 ### Incrementing the Node Cache Key Version